Skip to the content.

 See what changed between versions in the commit history or on the Releases page.

 Early adopter migration note.
-If you installed an older version of this style (before the move to the GitHub Pages URL), your installed copy has a different internal <id> than the current file.
-Trying to install the new one on top will produce a generic “unexpected error” in Zotero.
-To migrate: in Preferences → Cite → Styles, delete the existing “Bluebook Style — Epps Version” entry and then install the new file.
-One-time only — after that, updates show the normal “Update existing style?” prompt.
+If you installed an old version of this style from the raw.githubusercontent.com URL (before the move to the GitHub Pages URL), your installed copy has a different internal <id> than the current file.
+Zotero won’t recognize the new file as the same style, so installing on top produces a generic “unexpected error.”
+This is the one case where you do need to remove first: in Preferences → Cite → Styles, select the existing “Bluebook Style — Epps Version” entry, click to delete it, then install the new file.
+One-time only — after that, the normal replace-in-place update above works for every future version.

 How the style works (things everyone should know)